 General Liability Insurance protects your small business against claims of third-party bodily injury and property damage, reputational harm and advertising injury.
 It covers medical bills, repair costs & legal fees.

-Why Theater Companies and Dinner Theaters Need Insurance
+Why do Theater Companies and Dinner Theaters need insurance?

-This industry consists of companies that organized and perform live theatrical shows, stage shows, and presentations.
-Examples include carnivals, circuses, magic shows, comedy troupes, and musical theater companies.
+This industry consists of companies that organize and perform live theatrical shows, stage shows and presentations.
+Examples include carnivals, circuses, magic shows, comedy troupes and musical theater companies.

 Theater companies and dinner theaters provide various forms of entertainment to the community.
 As the director or owner of a theater company or dinner theater, your time is valuable.
 From organizing schedules to recruiting volunteers and managing employees, to making sure each show goes on without a hitch, there is little time to think about insurance.
 Insurance for theater companies and dinner theaters protects you from scenarios that can damage everything you’ve built.

-Common risks that Theater Companies and Dinner Theaters may face
+What common risks may Theater Companies and Dinner Theaters face?

 Every carrier looks at theater companies and dinner theaters differently.
-Common considerations that impact cost include length of time in business, entity type, ages of participants, and if you serve liquor.
+Common considerations that impact cost include the length of time in business, entity type, age of participants and if you serve liquor.
 The best way to estimate your insurance costs is to request a free quote below.